 Apply the avoidance mechanisms from ISO/IEC 24772-1:2024 6.5.5.

-For class-based enums, ensure that enum values are not mutable by making members in an enum type private, by setting the members in the constructor, and by not providing setter methods.
+For class-based enums, ensure that enum values are not mutable by making members in an enum. type private, by setting the members in the constructor, and by not providing setter methods.

 Set all enum fields to be final.